pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 #### Treatments

-**What is a taxonomic treatment?** See [Plazi](http://plazi.org/) for an explanation of what a treatment is in the taxonomic sense of the word.
+See [Plazi](http://plazi.org/) for an explanation of what a treatment is in the taxonomic sense of the word.

 **Def.
 (Treatment):** In OpenBiodiv/OBKMS, we consider Taxonomic Treatment, or simply Treatment, to be a rhetorical element of a taxonomic publication akin